 Harrods celebrates Queen’s Diamond Jubilee by displaying 31 crowns designed by the world’s leading brands in its windows.
-The renowned department store of London has commissioned fashion, beauty, jewellery and cuisine designers to design an elaborate crown to celebrate Her Majesty Queen Elizabeth II’s 60 years on the throne.
+London’s renowned department store has commissioned fashion, beauty, jewelry, and cuisine designers to design an elaborate crown to celebrate Her Majesty Queen Elizabeth II’s 60 years on the throne.
 We have rounded ten crowns that we wanted to share with our readers!
 De Beers Jubilee crown is studded with 974 diamonds, of which 797 are polished and 177 are rough.

 Chopard’s crown is adorned with dangling iconic Chopard charms.
 It derives its creativity from the brand’s Animal World Haute Jewellery Collection and it’s award-winning diamond watch.

 Valentino’s crown stands out as archaic against its colourful crown companions.

 Escada’s intricately embroidered crown is inspired by decadent lace, exquisite craftsmanship and historical references.

 Bvlgari’s silver crown has a snake coiled around it.

 Another snake guards the crown as Boucheron channelizes their ‘unrivalled passion for the animal kingdom and the serpent in particular.

 Lanvin’s crown sports a Great Britain flag along with few diamonds and a pink heart.

 In an attempt to design the most indulgent and luxurious crown possible, William Curley covered his creation with an array of delectable treats from macaroons and biscuits to bon bons and truffles.

 Dom Perignon crown is inspired by the quality and refinement of the champagne.
 It features a central cushion created from hand blown glass and finished with a foiled crown in deep metallic .